CABOC Board of Directors

 Mac has degrees in Anthropology and Mathematics from Middlebury College in Vermont and an MBA in Finance from New York University’s Stern School of Business.

-Thomas A. Rubin, CPA, CMA, CMC, CIA, CFM, CGFM, Assistant Treasurer, California Association of Bond Oversight Committees
+Thomas A. Rubin, CPA, CMA, CMC, CIA, CFM, CGFM, Chair of Audit Committee, California Association of Bond Oversight Committees

 Tom Rubin has been a senior executive, consultant, and auditor for well over governmental agencies, primarily in California, over four decades.